LorenDB/lorendb.dev/content/posts/how-to-reject-a-feature-request.md

-title = 'How to reject a feature request' date = 2024-02-21T21:40:00-05:00 tags = ["opensource"]
+title = 'How to reject a feature request' date = 2024-02-21T21:40:00-05:00 tags = ["opensource"] description = "Surprisingly, you probably should be nice to other people."
 +++

 Open-source maintainers go through a lot.
 They have to deal with users who feel entitled to having their bugs fixed before the other bugs, contributers who submit pull requests of